 Support for Humanities and Social Sciences is provided through the Australian Curriculum.
 Humanities and Social Science includes History, Geography, Civics and Citizenship, and Economics and Business.
 Information on the various programs are listed below.

 Parliament and Civics Education Rebate (PACER)

-Schools may wish to use civics and citizenship education resources to prepare for the excursion.
-Information on the PACER guidelines and application process is available on the PACER website or by emailing email@example.com.
+The principle purpose for school groups travelling to Canberra is to enhance student learning in civics and citizenship, schools are therefore encouraged to utilise relevant education resources to prepare for the excursion.
+Information on the PACER eligibility, requirements and application process is available on the PACER website or by emailing PACER@busyatwork.com.au.

 National Schools Constitutional Convention (NSCC)